Language Land

 Students have 30 minutes of Membean that they need to complete each week by Monday night at midnight.

-I will begin the year giving them 15 minutes of class time twice a week, so they should be able to complete their 30 minutes in class.
-Towards the end of the year, they will be required to complete 15 of their minutes outside of class time to prepare them for middle school (following 6th grade, their assigned minutes will increase, and they are typically not given class time to complete these minutes).
-If a student is absent on a Membean day, or if we do not have school on a Membean day (Tuesdays and Thursdays), students are responsible for completing these minutes on their own time to reach their required 30 minutes for the week.
+I will begin the year giving them 15 minutes of class time, so they will be required to complete 15 of their minutes outside of class time to prepare them for middle school (following 6th grade, their assigned minutes will increase, and they are typically not given class time to complete these minutes).
+If a student is absent on a Membean day, or if we do not have school on a Membean day (typically Thursdays), students are responsible for completing these minutes on their own time to reach their required 30 minutes for the week.

 The program recommends that students split up these 30 minutes throughout the week, completing them in at least two different days, to enhance the students' memory of vocabulary.
 Due to this recommendation, an extra 6 points is added to the student's grade for completing their vocabulary throughout at least two days each week, totaling 36/36 points for that week's Membean.